rbspy/rbspy/README.md

 ## Requirements

-rbspy supports Linux\*, Mac, and Windows.
+rbspy supports Linux\*, Mac, Windows, and FreeBSD.

 <small>
 * kernel version 3.2+ required.
 For Ubuntu, this means Ubuntu 12.04 or newer.